Why Alexander the Great was never defeated in battle

 They marched through Asia Minor and defeated the Persians at the Battle of Granicus.
 This victory gave Alexander control of western Asia Minor and opened the way for further conquests.

-Alexander continued his campaign into Syria and Egypt, where he was welcomed as a liberator.
+Alexander continued his campaign into Syria and Egypt, where he was welcomed as a liberator from Persian rule.

 He founded the city of Alexandria in Egypt and went on to conquer the Persian Empire's heartland.

-In 331 BC, he defeated Darius III at the Battle of Gaugamela, which marked the end of Persian rule.
+In 331 BC, he defeated Darius III at the Battle of Gaugamela, which historians consider to be the end of the Persian Empire.

 Despite his many victories, Alexander was not invincible.
 He faced several setbacks, including the mutiny of his troops at the Hyphasis River in India and the assassination of several of his closest friends and advisors, including his childhood friend Hephaestion.